 National payroll week is one of the most underrated celebrations in HR.
 Everyone’s favorite day of the month is payday, so why not celebrate the heroes who bring us our paycheck every week (that’s you!)?
 It’s a great way to engage employees and educate them about what you do.
 Play payroll trivia, give out prizes, and eat payroll-themed foods (“PayDay” bars, anyone?).

-Two holidays packed into one!
-While September 9th falls on a Sunday, take the opportunity to show employees you care by encouraging them to share photos of their families and holiday celebrations on the company newsfeed.
+While September 8th falls on a Sunday, take the opportunity to show employees you care by encouraging them to share photos of their families and holiday celebrations on the company newsfeed.

-A day of atonement and repentance for members of the Jewish faith, be sure to offer respect and support for any employees partaking in the fast.
+Two holidays that share the same day!
 It’s also a good time to review your policy on holidays to make sure employees of all cultures have the time off and resources they need to celebrate their traditions.

 Rachel Bolsu is a Content Marketing Specialist at Namely, the all-in-one HR, payroll, and benefits platform built for today’s employees.
 Connect with Rachel and the Namely team on Twitter, Facebook, and LinkedIn.